TDStrasser/Kookaberry-Reference-Guide/docs/source/glossary.rst

 Glossary of Terms
 =================

-This glossary contains the definitions of terms used throughout this KookaBlockly Reference Guide and is intended to demystify the vocabulary often used in association with computers and software.
+This glossary contains the definitions of terms used throughout this Kookaberry Reference Guide and is intended to demystify the vocabulary often used in association with computers and software.